Cannabis and border towns in the United States

 Since 2012, various jurisdictions in the United States have legalized cannabis for recreational use.
 Because there are no border controls between U.S. states and citizens are allowed to travel freely between them, this has resulted in the proliferation of cannabis dispensaries located in towns that border states where cannabis remains illegal.
 These dispensaries can often be a significant source of revenue for the local economy of a city; for example, the city of Ontario, Oregon generated $100 million in cannabis sales less than two years after allowing dispensaries.

 This article lists cities and towns throughout the United States located at or near a state line that have at least one cannabis dispensary.

 Border towns with cannabis dispensaries in the United States

+Haverhill, Massachusetts

+With the opening of new dispensary Full Harvest Moon which sits directly on the state line between New Hampshire and Massachusetts prompting many close by New Hampshire residents in Plaistow to make the short trip over.

 Antonito, Colorado

 Located just north of the New Mexico border, Antonito's authorization of retail marijuana shops resulted in a $295,000 annual increase in the city budget.
 The money has been used to pay for critical services and purchase the 106-year-old Warshauer Mansion for use as a future City Hall.